Aldershot School: Athletics

-Female sports teams at the school are often called the Aldershot "Lady Lions".
-Hockey and baseball teams are referred to as the "Aces".
+Aldershot's hockey and baseball teams are referred to as the "Aces".
 All other teams are referred to as the Lions.

 The school's performance in athletics has been marked by numerous regional wins, despite being one of the smallest schools in Halton (in Halton D3 football, Aldershot is half the size of the next smallest school, Lester B. Pearson) such as senior boys' volleyball OFSAA (Ontario Federation of School Athletic Associations) favorites in 2006 and 2007.

 Music

 The school has a Senior Concert Band (grades 9-12), Junior Concert Band (grades 7-9), Choir (grades 7-12), Jazz Band, and occasionally a String Ensemble.
 The groups all play at an annual Music Night and sometimes at other events or festivals.

-Aldershot has regularly participated in music competitions in regional and provincial competitions like MusicFest Canada and the OBA Concert Band Festival with both the Junior and Senior bands achieving gold, silver and bronze medals several times.
+Aldershot has regularly participated in regional and provincial music competitions like MusicFest Canada and the OBA Concert Band Festival with both the Junior and Senior bands achieving gold, silver and bronze medals several times.